Life happens. And it happens fast.

 An emergency fund is money set aside to help you through unexpected events that can hurt you financially.
 Having an emergency fund can improve your financial security and minimize the stress of a job loss, temporary disability, or major repair.

 Without an emergency fund, you may live in fear of crisis.
 And if an adverse event occurs, an emergency fund can protect you from having to use credit cards, take out loans, borrowing from your retirement account, or asking friends and family for help.

-Financial experts suggest your emergency fund hold an amount equivalent to at least three months of take-home pay.
+Most financial experts agree that your emergency fund should hold an amount equivalent to at least three months of take-home pay.
 Another rule of thumb is to have enough to cover essential expenses for three to six months in the event you have no income.

 Stable income sources generally require less of an emergency fund.
 Two-income households can likely get by with a three-month fund.